 Based on these insights, we created The New Nordic food and beverage vision.
 Inspired by the food movement of the same name, it bridges tradition and future, with a focus on high-quality, local ingredients.
 Together we completely redesigned and rebuilt the supply chain and menu from scratch, with fresh, nutritious, locally-sourced ingredients.
 SAS now sources 95% of its food from local farmers, compared to just 5% before the project, with Norwegian fjord salmon, Swedish lamb, and Danish veal on the new menu.

-The New Nordic concept continues into the menu and packaging concept, the 'Cube', with its cool white exterior, and graphic illustrations of serene Scandinavian scenery.
+The New Nordic concept continues into the menu and packaging concept, the 'Cube', with its cool white exterior and graphic illustrations of serene Scandinavian scenery.
 From the ingredients to the small, cube-shaped packaging, every component of this service is designed to be frictionless for passengers and cabin crew.

-The modular meals not only give passengers more choice and personalisation but also reduce food waste.
+The modular meals not only give passengers more choices and personalisation but also reduce food waste.
 Meanwhile, meals are quick and easy to pass out and collect, convenient to eat while continuing to work or relax, and can be separated into plastic and paper for recycling.

 Bronze Pentawards 2017